dema-trading-ai/docs/docs/getting_started/strategies/advcreatingstrat.md

 ## Additional pairs

 The additional pairs functionality allows you to have candle data available for other coins and timeframes, other than the current iteration of the run.
-This allows for more advanced strategies that take the broader market conditions into account.
+This allows for more advanced strategies that take broader market conditions into account.

 To use this functionality, the `additional_pairs()` function needs to be defined in your strategy class.
 A `("coin", "timeframe")`